Looking forward to having you on board the good ship "Pop" this Sunday gang,you what we do,you know when we do it,you know where to find us.

 Anyway hopefully we have another great selection of nostalgic songs lined up from 08.00-11.00 BST to make us look back to former years.
 Every so often we get to meet and chat to some of our gang,and I was speaking to several people who had kind words to say about our show, it always comes as a pleasant surprise.The reason that I say that is because sitting in a studio you are pretty cut off from the outside world & do not fully appreciate just what is going on at the end of the radio.(either way thanks to those who do take the trouble to contact me in whatever way).!Sometimes you may have a bit of a task contacting me by phone when I am on air,its just that I have so many things going on at my end.(but you never know your luck).!So indeed if you do enjoy the show feel free to tell your friends about us.

-Annually without fail we always mark the birthday of Radio Caroline,that was a few months ago now, and she has been on air for over a half a century now.Caroline is the station that changed the morbid face of radio broadcasting forever,when she gave us the much needed pop music to compliment the so called "swinging sixties".
+Annually without fail we always mark the birthday of Radio Caroline, and she has been on air for over a half a century now.Caroline is the station that changed the morbid face of radio broadcasting forever,when she gave us the much needed pop music to compliment the so called "swinging sixties".
 And was broadcasting for the first few weeks from a converted ferry boat anchored 3 miles off of the Frinton,Essex coastline in 1964.Then she joined forces with another pop station that joined them called Radio Atlanta,they became one station and called themselves Radio Caroline North,which sailed off to the Isle of Man.And Caroline South and remained anchored off the Essex coast transmitting from the ship called the Mia Migo.I think we should all keep that sobering thought with us forever more.!
 Lets hope that you all enjoyed flashing back to Caroline's past.
-I certainly had lots of feedback on the subject, so thanks to one and all that got in touch,and we will hopefully be here to do it all over again next Easter weekend.(2017)?
+I certainly had lots of feedback on the subject, so thanks to one and all that got in touch,and we will hopefully be here to do it all over again this Easter weekend.(2020)?

 All this leads us neatly into where I broadcast the "60's Sunday" from these days from 08.00-11.00 BST,and that is 102.3 HFM.
-On Tuesday 10th February 2016,we celebrated 9 years of truly local full time broadcasting, and are now well into our second term of our licence.
+On Sunday 10th February 2020,we celebrated 13 years of truly local full time broadcasting, and are now well into the terms of our licence.
 So we hope that you are enjoying the radio that just comes out of Market Harborough & nowhere else.?(we try to be original & unique in these parts for you).

 The studios are located in what we like to call HFM towers (well it is Fernie road now), in the centre of Market Harborough near the railways station, this sits nicely in the core area to which we serve of South Leicestershire & North Northamptonshire.But with the added luxury of the Internet you can tune in anywhere in the world at www.harboroughfm.co.uk and of course its all in stereo these days.